kubernetes/community/events/2019/05-contributor-summit/README.md

 * Testgrid Tour
 * Docs contributions

-Combined Wrap-Up and Networking (Big Room)

-* All Workshop Participants:
+Combined Wrap-Up and Networking (Big Room) - All Workshop Participants:

 * Hallway Track: Network and find people with SIG buttons

 Note: The full schedule and room details will be available on [Sched](https://contsummiteu19.sched.com/) soon.

+### Transparency:

+* Recording: Workshops will be video recorded and uploaded to YouTube.
+* Transcription: Transcriptions will be uploaded with the video.
+* Content Sharing: All presentations will be uploaded.

 ## Contributor Summit Team